 After the completion of each testing session, participants will be given a restaurant voucher as compensation for their time.
-In the event that your son sustains a concussion, the individual brain scans and test results will be sent to the medical team at your son's school following testing and imaging.

 Overall, this research aims to contribute to practical information regarding return-to-play decisions, thresholds of concussion injuries, and diagnostic guides of concussion that are important for player safety.
-It will provide those involved with contact sport, including medical teams, information regarding the cognitive, behavioural and brain scan findings associated with concussion.
+It will provide those involved with contact sport, including medical teams, information regarding the cognitive, behavioural and brain scan findings associated with concussion